-The Land Law adopted on 29 November 2013, which will take effect on 1 July 2014 and was amended in 2018 (“Land Law”), covers all the land matters relating to the land, varying from the ownership, the State’s power and liabilities, the land management and use regime to the land user’s rights and obligations, and relevant transactions.
+The Land Law adopted on 29 November 2013, which took effect on 1 July 2014 and was amended in 2018 (“Land Law”), covers all the land matters relating to the land, varying from the ownership, the State’s power and liabilities, the land management and use regime to the land user’s rights and obligations, and relevant transactions.
 Under the Law, there are dozens of regulations issued by the Government and various ministries and agencies.

 All lands in Vietnam are owned by people and the State, representative of the people, has the sole authority to administer it.
 In the central level, the National Assembly has the ultimate power to supervise and administer over the land.
 However, the day-to-day management is assigned to provincial-level People’s Committees.
 Any use of land is evidenced by a certificate of the land use rights, ownership of house and other assets attached to land.
 MONRE, for its part, is responsible for determining and setting up the land price bracket commonly applicable to each of categories of land to be submitted to the GoV for issuance.
 Pursuant to the principles of and methods for valuation of land and land price brackets, the provincial-level People’s Committees will set up and submit the localities’ land price tables to the People’s Councils at the same level for their approval before issuing.